 When I approach life as a game, it allows me to detach myself.
 I imagine I’m still the avatar.
 I perform tasks and evaluate the result.
 If the outcome is positive, it makes me happy.
 And if something doesn’t work out, I try to detach myself from it so that it wouldn’t bother me.
 I pretend that it didn’t work out for my game character, not me.
 What can I do differently to succeed next time?
 It is a small change in thinking, but in many ways fundamental.

 Another thing you will gain from such a perception shift is the ability to make quick decisions.
 I’ve changed my career about five times in those years.
-I started as a network engineer, later a tester, software developer, and most recently, I’m an aspiring creator of digital courses.
+I started as a network engineer, later a tester, or software developer.
 Whenever I take such a crucial step, I wander into uncertainty.
 If I start analyzing the risks in my head, I might get frightened and not even try anything new.
 But if I’m a character in a game, I’ll tell myself I’m going for it because I have nothing to lose.
 Again, this is just a kind of detachment.
 I always carry the risk with me, but it allows me to process it more easily.
 And it surprises people how well I can take failures and criticisms.
 And also how quickly I can apply the feedback.

 Update: Detachment doesn’t work

 After writing this post, I thought about it a lot.
 I started going through different situations, and I realized that detachment does not work.
 I consciously thought so, but everything was different in my subconscious.